MicrosoftDocs/power-automate-docs/articles/developer/business-process-flows-code.md

 <a name="PrereqsBPF"></a>
 ## Prerequisites for business process flow

-Custom entities and entities that have updated UI forms can participate in the business process flow.
-The updated UI entities have the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsAIRUpdated> property set to `true`.
+Custom tables and tables that have updated UI forms can participate in the business process flow.
+The updated UI tables have the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsAIRUpdated> property set to `true`.

 To enable an table for the business process flow, set the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.IsBusinessProcessEnabled> property to `true`.